JuanLuisGozaloFdez/DevOpsLab3-Kafka/README.md

 The best way to test the system is open TWO terminals in your docker KAFKA container: one will play the role of Producer and the other for Consumer.

-To open the terminals, you need to enter inside the container (using *'docker ps'* you can see the container-id and then execute a *'docker -i -t <container-id> /bin/bash'* command for opening each terminals)
+To open the terminals, you need to enter inside the container (using *'docker ps'* you can see the container-id and then execute a *'docker -i -t your-container-id /bin/bash'* command for opening each terminals)

 ### The Producer